 Did you know that almost 20 types of wine glasses are all curved in shape rather than flat for a reason?
 The reason behind the shape of the wine glasses is to preserve the aroma and taste of the wine for each sip serving.
 Almost all the types of wine glasses have a slight inward curve at the top towards the rim that differs for both red and white wines.
 Usually, the curve tends to hold the aroma of the wine securely in the glass designed for the purpose of wine tasting.

+Pairing the proper type of wine glass with the wine you’re drinking can affect the aromas and the taste.
+Additionally, food and beverage photographer Rob Grimm Photography explains that when photographers are hired to take photos for wine brands, it’s very important they know which glass shape to use, otherwise the photos can look unprofessional.
 A wine enthusiast will surely agree that the smell and aroma of the wine are equally important as its taste.
 That is one of the reasons that people serve the most intense and strong alcohols, and cocktails in glasses with an outward curve loses the aroma quickly.
 So choosing the right wine glass for the type of wine is also essential to enjoy and relish its finer taste and aroma.

 Those were the top six fascinating and interesting facts about wine.
 Despite the health benefits of red wine, it’s better to consume in moderation to stay healthy and fit.